Delideer/english-for-designers/06-thesis/index.md

 It sounds brutal at first, I know!
 But, the main point is that it plays with the idea of combining an old saying with a witty, dry humor.
 This is a good example of how D21 could present itself as an independent institution.

 ## Merchandise
 Of course, I used the same concept on the merchandise as well.
 If this concept will ever become real, you guys can buy cool stuff!
-Like these T-shirts, hoodies, tote bages or even mugs!
+Like these T-shirts, hoodies, tote bags or even mugs!

 The cool thing about these is that besides the visuals, they also have these catchphrases.
 They're different apart from the ones on socials and clothes, though.